 “Over a billion customers around the world trust the intelligent Microsoft Cloud to provide a platform to help transform their businesses,” says Microsoft Azure executive vice president Jason Zander.

-“By delivering the Microsoft Cloud from new data centre regions in Norway, organisations will be empowered through cloud-scale innovation while meeting their data residency, security and compliance needs.”
+“By delivering the Microsoft Cloud from new data center regions in Norway, organisations will be empowered through cloud-scale innovation while meeting their data residency, security and compliance needs.”

 Microsoft has been operating in Norway since 1990 with almost 600 employees working in offices in Lysaker, Oslo, Trondheim and Tromsø across sales, marketing and development, and a network of more than 1,700 partners.

-“Therefore, we are very pleased to see Microsoft’s commitment to our country with this new data centre.
-We believe that data centres and cloud services will help ensure the competitiveness and productivity of Norwegian businesses and government institutions, and have a positive impact on our responsibility to our citizens to create an inclusive working life, to the environment, and to our economic development and job growth.”
+“Therefore, we are very pleased to see Microsoft’s commitment to our country with this new data center.
+We believe that data centers and cloud services will help ensure the competitiveness and productivity of Norwegian businesses and government institutions, and have a positive impact on our responsibility to our citizens to create an inclusive working life, to the environment, and to our economic development and job growth.”